 Who is Wisconsin United To Amend?

-Wisconsin United to Amend is a grassroots, non-partisan, trans-ideological volunteer based organization.
+Wisconsin United to Amend is a grassroots, cross-partisan citizens group.
 We are a part of the growing democracy reform movement, which seeks to combat the dominance of moneyed special interests and restore the authority of “We The People”.
 This is THE core issue of our time.
 It unites all Americans across the political spectrum.
-According to a recent poll, 97% of Americans are very concerned about the corruption in Congress and want something done about it.
+Numerous polls show that government corruption and money in politics is a top issue in America.

 What are we trying to do?